 6. Other contingencies, including inspections

-The offer will be written on a standard Colorado Division of Real Estate approved contract form.
+When a licensed Colorado real estate agent creates it, the offer will be written on a standard Colorado Division of Real Estate approved contract form unless you decide to hire an attorney to do that for you.
 If the initial offer is not accepted by the seller, further negotiations generally reach terms agreeable to both buyer and seller.
-When buyer and seller agree on terms, the buyer immediately applies for financing and arranges for inspections.
+Before the buyer and seller agree on terms, the buyer should have applied, and been conditionally approved for financing and then arranges for inspections.

 EARNEST MONEY: At the time a written offer on a property is initiated, you will be required to make a deposit typically in the form of a personal check or cashier’s check.
 The amount deposited will be kept in the trust fund account of a Title Company, or the listing brokerage.
 IT will not be turned over to the seller.

 Anticipate a minimum of $1,000.
 As homes increase in their price range, expect to deposit one to five percent of the purchase price.
 This earnest money will be credited to you at closing as part of your down payment and/or closing costs.